 Believe in Jesus?
 Ask your minister, priest or youth group leader about their policy on giving suicides a Christian burial.
 Many of the more progressive churches are happy to do it these days—often for a small extra fee—so it pays to shop around.
-Sure, nobody likes to think about such eventualities, but if and when the day comes your next of kin will thank you for planning ahead!
+Sure, nobody likes to think about such eventualities, but when the day comes your next of kin will thank you for planning ahead!

 10 It may be a life sentence, but it doesn’t have to be a custodial sentence.

 As recently as the late 1950s, every parent’s worst nightmare was to learn their child was insane in the membrane (the worst place to be insane, medically).